Frequently Asked Questions

 Does the Yale Concert Band go on tour?

 The Yale Concert Band has the distinction of being the first United States college concert band to tour Europe, that being in 1956 with Director of Bands and Professor Emeritus Keith L. Wilson.
-Since that time, the Concert Band has completed twenty-three concert tours to Puerto Rico, California, Florida, Texas, the Netherlands, Germany, France, Switzerland, England, Denmark, Bermuda, Japan, Italy, Ireland, Spain, the north coast of Africa, Austria, the Czech Republic, Brazil, and Mexico.
-The Yale Concert Band most recently completed a tour to South Africa in May 2011 -- see some photos here.
+Since that time, the Concert Band has completed twenty-three concert tours to Puerto Rico, California, Florida, Texas, the Netherlands, Germany, France, Switzerland, England, Denmark, Bermuda, Japan, Italy, Ireland, Spain, the north coast of Africa, Austria, the Czech Republic, Brazil, Mexico, South Africa, and Swaziland.
+The Yale Concert Band most recently completed a tour of Lithuania, Latvia, and Estonia in June 2013 -- see some photos HERE.

 How do I get music lessons at Yale?